hyugogirubato/Nashi-Music-Metadata-Editor/README.md

 Python 3.7: https://www.python.org/downloads/release/python-375/

 # Installation
-1) Install the different pip requirements with the setup.py file
+1) Install the different pip requirements with the setup.py file (python setup.py install)
 2) Place in the same place as the program: FFmpeg and ChromeDriver
 3) Use the program